• Skip to primary navigation

 Source: Instagram user @scorpiiiii

-Frenetic Random Activity Periods, otherwise known as the zoomies, happen to pretty much every dog, especially young ones.
+Frenetic Random Activity Periods happen to pretty much every dog, especially young ones.
 Everything is just SO FUN, suddenly, and they cannot possibly contain their excitement.
-Baths may very well bring out the zoomies.
+It generally happens on a pretty regular schedule — maybe an evening wrestle is the norm at your house — which means getting that out of your dog’s system before the bath is a wise choice.

 Hannah Gilman